msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Customers with Brazilian bank accounts can use PIX;
 * Multibanco references with expiration date if the “MB Key” configuration method is used;
 * Automatically changes the order status to “Processing” (or “Completed” if the order only contains virtual downloadable products) and notifies both the customer and the store owner, if the automatic “Callback” upon payment is activated;
-* Automatic “Callback” can be activated upon request to IfthenPay, via the plugin settings screen for each payment method;
+* Automatic “Callback” can be activated upon request to ifthenpay, via the plugin settings screen for each payment method;
 * Refunds for MB WAY and Credit or debit card - [read this](https://helpdesk.ifthenpay.com/pt-PT/support/solutions/articles/79000130517-devoluc%C3%B5es-de-pagamentos-aos-ordenantes);
 * Shop owner can set minimum and maximum order totals for each payment gateway to be available;
 * Ability to reduce stock when the order is created or paid;